The Origins of EMT Reverb

 How does it sound?
 Dense, with heavy diffusion — wonderful, warm, open, and natural.
 Not necessarily like a room, yet it has room-like qualities.

 Plates are still widely used in many studios — the only drawback is their enormous size and weight.
 An EMT 140 weighs 600 pounds.
 Still, it's an easier alternative to the design and space concerns of a dedicated chamber, and that was the idea, particularly in 1957.

 Interior of the EMT 140

-Typically the engineer sets his decay with the damper control, and runs the reverb return through additional EQ at the board for greater tone shaping capabilities.
+Typically the engineer set the decay with the damper control, and runs the reverb return through additional EQ at the board for greater tone shaping capabilities.

-The 140s are generally the favorite plate of the audio community, but many fans of the plates were not crazy about the original electronics, and a lot of the units were later retrofitted with updated electronic components.
-In 1961, EMT hit another first by adding a stereo return--by the seventies, the EMT plates were manufactured as solid-state.
-Further improvements were made to the technology, and EMT made many other plate systems and models, but the 140 is still considered the de-facto system for the best in plate reverb.
+Although the EMT 140's legend was growing, many engineers and producers were not crazy about the original electronics, so many 140s were retrofitted with updated circuits.
+In 1961, EMT hit another first by adding a stereo return, and by the '70s, they were manufactured as solid-state instead of the original tube circuit.
+Further improvements were made, and EMT made many other plate systems, but the EMT 140 is still considered the final word in plate reverb.